 The illustration shows how big of a difference there can be between the two.
 The left image is an iSavi sitting on a table which is a BGAN terminal while the image on the right is a VSAT system installed on a ship.
 As you can tell the iSavi is literally the size of a small laptop while the VSAT system would take at least two people to install it.

+Comparing BGAN and VSAT with form factor in mind is pretty simple.
 The diameter of VSAT terminals can range from 1 to 2.4 meters for most solutions.
 Fixed antennas can be mounted on a pole (2″ in diameter) or even on a non-penetrating roof mount (NPRM) with 500 to 1,000 pounds of support to prevent misalignment.
 In contrast, BGAN terminals are about the size of a laptop computer and they include a rechargeable battery so they shouldn’t need to be tethered to anything for a power source to operate.

+When Comparing BGAN and VSAT for mobile communications the differences are pretty straightforward.
 If you are in need of communications on the move than BGAN is really your best bet.
 It offers auto-tracking that helps communications while in a moving vehicle while VSAT are available they are designed for maritime communications and way too large for something in a moving vehicle.
 So for land use it is safe to stick to BGAN in moving vehicles.

 This varies from country to country for both BGAN and VSAT.
 Generally speaking, BGAN licensing is less expensive but please discuss your situation with an expert at Apollo SatCom to ensure smooth operation: Apollo SatCom Contact.